patternfly/patternfly-elements/docs/get-started.md

   ### In HTML
   You may load the components in HTML using script tags via `<script type="importmap">` and `<script type="module">`.

-  List out all the components you want to use on your page or app, and use [generator.jspm.io](https://generator.jspm.io/#U2VhYGAIzSvJLMlJTWEAACKwkqAOAA) to generate a JSON importmap for the component entry points.
+  List all the components you want to use on your page or app, and use [generator.jspm.io](https://generator.jspm.io/#U2VhYGAIzSvJLMlJTWEAACKwkqAOAA) to generate a JSON importmap for the component entry points.
 [Learn more about importmaps](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap).

   **Note for older browser support:** ES Module Shims: Import maps polyfill for browsers without import maps support (all except Chrome 89+)